The Mercedes-Benz CLA will soon have competition from a coupe-like sedan from BMW.

 The 2-Series Gran Coupe also sits on BMW's latest front-wheel-drive platform, in this case the FAAR design that debuted in May in a redesigned 1-Series hatchback sold overseas.
 While the car will offer front-wheel drive in most markets, the United States is likely to receive all-wheel-drive as standard.

 The biggest engine BMW fits to its front-wheel-drive cars is an inline-4 and the most potent bound for the 2-Series Gran Coupe will be a 2.0-liter turbocharged inline-4 delivering 306 horsepower.
 It will feature in an all-wheel-drive M235i xDrive, which will also come with a standard 8-speed automatic and limited-slip differential.
+Sadly, BMW M has no plans to work on BMW's front-wheel-drive cars.

 2019 BMW 1-Series hatchback